VR-25/fbind/README.md

 An additional argument to any of the binding functions above excludes additional Android folders from being deleted.
 For bind_mnt(), it also enables data to be moved with fbind -m.

+You can add user variables to the config file.
+These must be in the format "u# or u##" -- i.e., u9=/data/media/9, u11=YouGetThePoint.

 ***
 **DEBUGGING**